-ritten for a performer.
-Addita designers, and other particip ions and omissions should be made to adapt pants. ("Theatre") and (date).
-The Theatre hereby y engages the Actor in its production of ("Production n") in the role of 1.
-Production Dates.
-Th e Production Dates are as follows:
+This sample agreement is written for a performer.
+Additions and omissions should be made to adapt the agreement for directors, designers, and other participants.

+The following agreement is made between ("Theatre") and ("Actor") on this (date).
+The Theatre hereby engages the Actor in its production of ("Production") in the role of .

+1. Production Dates.
+The Production Dates are as follows: